nixhantb/Job-Leet-core-UI/README.md

 Welcome to Job Leet, a powerful job portal website designed to connect job seekers with the right opportunities.
 This project is built using React, TypeScript, Material-UI, and Styled Components for the frontend, with Vite as the development build tool.

+Find the Backend Development repository of this project [Here](https://github.com/Nix-code/Job-Leet-core-api)

 ## Getting Started

 ### Prerequisites